ElenaRyumina/EMO-AffectNetModel/README.md

     <img src="./gif/test_3_AffWild2.gif" alt="test_3_AffWild2" width="32%" style="float: left; display: inline-block;"/>
 </h4>

 In this paper we present the largest visual emotion recognition cross-corpus study to date.
-We suggested a novel and effective end-to-end emotion recogni-tion framework consisted of two key elements, which are employed for differentfunctions:
+We suggested a novel and effective end-to-end emotion recognition framework consisted of two key elements, which are employed for differentfunctions:

-(1) the backbone emotion recognition model, which is based on the VGGFace2 ([Cao et al., 2018](https://ieeexplore.ieee.org/document/8373813)) ResNet50 model ([He et al., 2016](https://ieeexplore.ieee.org/document/7780459)), trained in a balanced way, and is able to predictemotion from the raw image with high performance;
+(1) the backbone emotion recognition model, which is based on the VGGFace2 ([Cao et al., 2018](https://ieeexplore.ieee.org/document/8373813)) ResNet50 model ([He et al., 2016](https://ieeexplore.ieee.org/document/7780459)), trained in a balanced way, and is able to predict emotion from the raw image with high performance;

-(2) the temporal block stacked on top of the backbone model and trained with dynamic visual emotional datasets (RAVDESS ([Livingstone et al., 2018](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0196391)), CREMA-D ([Cao et al., 2014](https://ieeexplore.ieee.org/document/6849440)), SAVEE ([Haq et al., 2008](http://personal.ee.surrey.ac.uk/Personal/P.Jackson/pub/avsp08/HaqJacksonEdge_AVSP08.pdf)), RAMAS ([Perepelkina et al., 2018](https://doi.org/10.1007/978-3-319-99579-3_52)), IEMOCAP ([Busso et al., 2008](https://doi.org/10.1007/s10579-008-9076-6)), Aff-Wild2 ([Kollias et al., 2018](https://arxiv.org/abs/1811.07770))) usingthe cross-corpus protocol in order to show its reliability and effectiveness.
+(2) the temporal block stacked on top of the backbone model and trained with dynamic visual emotional datasets (RAVDESS ([Livingstone et al., 2018](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0196391)), CREMA-D ([Cao et al., 2014](https://ieeexplore.ieee.org/document/6849440)), SAVEE ([Haq et al., 2008](http://personal.ee.surrey.ac.uk/Personal/P.Jackson/pub/avsp08/HaqJacksonEdge_AVSP08.pdf)), RAMAS ([Perepelkina et al., 2018](https://doi.org/10.1007/978-3-319-99579-3_52)), IEMOCAP ([Busso et al., 2008](https://doi.org/10.1007/s10579-008-9076-6)), Aff-Wild2 ([Kollias et al., 2018](https://arxiv.org/abs/1811.07770))) using the cross-corpus protocol in order to show its reliability and effectiveness.

 During the research, the backbone model was fine-tuned on the largest facial expression dataset AffectNet ([Mollahosseini et al., 2019](https://ieeexplore.ieee.org/document/8013713)) contained static images.
 Our backbone model achieved an accuracy of 66.4 % on the AffectNet validation set.

-In this repository we offer for general use [the backbone emotion recognition model](https://drive.google.com/drive/u/0/folders/1_AvhddwG9_-WuArYleWmE2AjTH5MbCkR) and [6 CNN-LSTM models](https://drive.google.com/drive/u/0/folders/1CSpYFAq1V_G4Lk5WCnEmU7mzdAoJMf0C) obtained as a result leave-one-corpus-out cross-validation.
+In this GitHub repository we propose for common use (for scientific usage only) [the backbone emotion recognition model](https://drive.google.com/drive/u/0/folders/1_AvhddwG9_-WuArYleWmE2AjTH5MbCkR) and [6 CNN-LSTM models](https://drive.google.com/drive/u/0/folders/1CSpYFAq1V_G4Lk5WCnEmU7mzdAoJMf0C) obtained as a result of leave-one-corpus-out cross-validation experiment.

 ### Table.
 Results (Unweighted average recall, UAR) of leave-one-corpus-out cross-validation